-- 1. In Section 305 (F) "or CSP" was added after each "seller."
-In addition, in two places "of a purchaser" was replaced with "applicable to a purchase." - 2.
-Section 305 (G) was amended as follows: "Participate with other member states in the development of an Have the option of providing address-based system database records for assigning taxing jurisdictions and their associated rates which shall be in addition to the requirements of subsection (F) of this section.
-The system database records must be in the same approved format as the database records pursuant to subsection (F) of this section and must meet the requirements developed pursuant to the federal Mobile Telecommunications Sourcing Act (4 U.S.C.
-Sec.
-119) (4 U.S.C.A.
-Sec.119 (a)).
-The governing board may allow a member state to require sellers that register under this Agreement to use an address-based system database provided by that member state.
-If any member state develops an address-based assignment system database records pursuant to the Mobile Telecommunications Sourcing Act Agreement, a seller or CSP may use that system those database records in place of the system five and nine-digit zip code database records provided for in subsection (F) of this section.
-If a seller or CSP is unable to determine the applicable rate and jurisdiction using an address-based database record after exercising due diligence, the seller or CSP may apply the nine digit zip code designation applicable to a purchase.
-If a nine-digit zip code designation is not available for a street address or if a seller or CSP is unable to determine the nine digit zip code designation applicable to a purchase after exercising due diligence to determine the designation, the seller or CSP may apply the rate for the five digit zip code area.
-For the purposes of this section, there is a rebuttable presumption that a seller or CSP has exercised due diligence if the seller or CSP has attempted to determine the tax rate and jurisdiction by utilizing software approved by the governing board that makes this assignment from the address and zip code information applicable to the purchase".
-3 3.
+1 require sellers that register under this Agreement to use an address-based system database 2 provided by that member state.
+If any member state develops an address-based assignment system 3 database records pursuant to the Mobile Telecommunications Sourcing Act Agreement, a seller or 4 CSP may use that system those database records in place of the system five and nine-digit zip code 5 database records provided for in subsection (F) of this section.
+If a seller or CSP is unable to 6 determine the applicable rate and jurisdiction using an address-based database record after 7 exercising due diligence, the seller or CSP may apply the nine digit zip code designation 8 applicable to a purchase.
+If a nine-digit zip code designation is not available for a street address 9 or if a seller or CSP is unable to determine the nine digit zip code designation applicable to a 10 purchase after exercising due diligence to determine the designation, the seller or CSP may apply 11 the rate for the five digit zip code area.
+For the purposes of this section, there is a rebuttable 12 presumption that a seller or CSP has exercised due diligence if the seller or CSP has attempted to 13 determine the tax rate and jurisdiction by utilizing software approved by the governing board that 14 makes this assignment from the address and zip code information applicable to the purchase".
+15 3.
 Section305 (H) was added.
+16 The amendment to this section became effective upon adoption.